grosser/smusher/README.markdown

 converting gif-s to png-s:

  - called with a folder gif-s will not be converted
- - called on a singe .gif, it will be converted if it is optimizeable
+ - called on a singe .gif or wildcard, it will be converted if it is optimizeable

 Usage:
     smusher /apps/x/public/images [options]